dorelljames/dorellblog/content/blog/groq-a-graphql-alternative/index.md

 ]
 ```

-## Getting Started (Introduction)
+<h2 id="getting-started">Getting Started</h2>

-In today's modern web, GraphQL has pretty much changed how we approach fetching data.
+In today's modern web, [GraphQL](https://graphql.org/) has pretty much changed how we approach fetching data.
 For so long, we've gone accustomed to thinking in terms of [endpoints](https://searchapparchitecture.techtarget.com/definition/API-endpoint).
-[REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) has long been the de-facto standard until GraphQL came.
-One can't simply ignore the benefits of using the latter.
-But not everyone has the capacity to start new or move their old stack to the new one.
-I should also mention that GraphQL is not a replacement for REST API.
-Right.
+[REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) had become the de-facto standard until the former came.
+One can't simply ignore the benefits of using it but unfortunately, not everyone has the capacity to begin adopting it and/or start new.

-Now, the question is, what do we do about the ones who are still stuck with the good old JSON responses of REST API?
-Can we get similar benefits of GraphQL to our current ways?
+> NOTE: GraphQL is not a replacement for REST API.

+So now, the question is - "**_Is there a way that we could gain GraphQL's declarative and expressive syntax without doing much work on our good old responses in JSON format?_**"

-The answer to that is, YES!
+Well, the answer to that is, **YES!**

-Absolutely.
+**Absolutely.**

 ## [Graph-Relational Object Queries (GROQ)](https://www.sanity.io/docs/groq)

-GROQ is a JSON-based query language similar to GraphQL.
-It carries on the work that has become so fashionable similar to the implementations of GraphQL which allows robust transformation, filters, projections of data sets based on a given query.
-In simpler terms, GROQ just like GraphQL allows us to describe exactly what we want to fetch and how exactly it should be returned to us.
+GraphQL is a query language for API's and **GROQ** is also a query language but JSON-based.
+It carries on the work that has become so fashionable similar to the implementations of GraphQL which allows robust transformations, filters, projections, and many more.

+In simpler terms, GROQ just like GraphQL allows us to describe exactly how we want to shape our data through filters, projections, and many more.

+What's great with GROQ is that it also takes it a step further...

-Let's go back to our example query above.
-Here below:
+Let's go back to our example query above, here shown below:

 ```json
 *[] { id, email }
 ```

 If you're new, you'd probably reject what you're seeing.
-When I first started using GROQ, I have this feeling that it's not something I shouldn't get myself into and learn but I was wrong, and I realized how it could be useful in other areas.
+When I first started using GROQ, I have this feeling that it's not something I shouldn't get myself into and learn.
+I was wrong, and I realized how it could be useful in other areas of my professional career as a developer.

-`*` denotes everything, within the `[]` is our filter (though not required here but for the sake of example) and lastly, the `{ id, email }` is our transformation which only returns those fields.
+`*` denotes everything, within the `[]` is our filter (_though not required here but for the sake of example_) and lastly, the `{ id, email }` is our transformation which only returns those fields.

 It's not that easy from the very beginning but just like any other thing we try to learn, it gets easier through practice.